arnabganguly/Kafkaschemaregistry/README.md

 In an HDInsight Managed Kafka cluster the Schema Registry is typically deployed on an Edge node to allow compute separation from Head Nodes.

 Below is a representative architecture of how the Schema Registry is deployed on an HDInsight cluster.
 Note that Schema Registry natively exposes a REST API for operations on it.
-Producers and consumers can interact with the Schema Registry from within the VNet or when using the Kafka REST Proxy.
+Producers and consumers can interact with the Schema Registry from within the VNet or using the [Kafka REST Proxy](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/rest-proxy).

 ![Create Azure Resource Group](https://github.com/arnabganguly/Kafkaschemaregistry/blob/master/images/Pic1.png)